 Acute hepatitis of unknown cause in children

 Since March, 25 probable cases of children with hepatitis of unknown cause have been identified in Ireland and a small number of children are under investigation.
 This is more than would usually be expected over this period of time.
 To date no single virus has been identified in all cases.
 Investigations are currently ongoing to identify the cause of these illnesses.
 Data are provisional and based on information available at the time of reporting and are subject to change [Acute hepatitis of unknown aetiology report].

 In the UK, health authorities have also reported an increase in hepatitis of unknown cause in children.
 Investigations are underway in the UK to determine the cause of the illness.
 Information gathered thus far from the UK investigations suggest that the recent cases of hepatitis may be linked to adenovirus infection, however this theory is still under investigation.
-The Irish cases have no links to the UK cases, and only one had a recent travel history to the UK before onset of symptoms.
+The Irish cases have no links to the UK cases.

 The common viruses that cause hepatitis (hepatitis viruses A, B, C, and E) have not been detected in any of the cases.
 One area being explored is whether the hepatitis cases are linked to an increase in infections caused by adenovirus, a common cause of childhood and adult illnesses typically causing mild cold- or flu-like illness, or diarrhoea.
 Adenovirus infections rarely cause hepatitis.
 Other possible causes such as another infection (including COVID-19) or something in the environment are also being investigated.
 In Ireland, as in other countries, investigations are underway to determine if current or prior COVID-19 infection may increase the risk of this disease in some children.
 None of the Irish cases who were tested on admission to hospital had evidence of COVID-19 infection at that time.
 The majority of the cases had not received COVID-19 vaccination.
 Ireland is liaising closely with ECDC, UK and WHO colleagues in efforts to identify the cause of this illness.